Structuring Collective Action with LLM-Guided Evolution: From Ill-Structured Problems to Executable Heuristics: The ECHO–MIMIC Framework

 \subsection{ECHO: Evolutionary Crafting of Heuristics from Outcomes}

 ECHO learns executable Python heuristics that replicate baseline local behavior ($\hat{H}_{L,i}$, Stage~2) and globally desirable behavior ($\hat{H}^{*}_{G,i}$, Stage~3).
-Each candidate is a constrained function with a fixed I/O signature that reads $S_{L,i}$ and returns intervention intensities or directions.
+Each candidate is a constrained function with a fixed I/O signature that reads $S_{L,i}$ and returns actions.

 To implement this phase, we evolve a population of $K$ candidates for $H$ generations using three LLM roles.
 These include a \emph{Generator} to produce initial population of programs, a \emph{Modifier} to apply mutation, crossover, and reflect-and-improve edits, and a \emph{Fixer} to repair compile/runtime issues in programs.
 The Modifier and Fixer are used in tandem each round, followed by elitism to preserve the top-$k$ candidates.
 Stage 2 and 3 use distinct fitness functions.
 In stage~2, the fitness minimizes the error between a candidate's action and the baseline $a_i^{0}$, yielding $\hat{H}_{L,i}$ as explicit approximations to locally rational behavior.
 Whereas in stage~3, the fitness minimizes the error between a candidate's action and the global targets $H^{*}_{G,i}$, returning $\hat{H}^{*}_{G,i}$ as policies for the collective goal.